OUR PEOPLE

 Alex Fletcher

-Senior Researcher, Institute for Educational Reform
+Principal Researcher, Institute for Educational Reform

 Alexandra Fletcher is a researcher with a background in psychology and applied social research.
 She holds a Bachelor of Psychology (Honours), and her cross-disciplinary approach draws on 20 years of experience in advertising and marketing, grounded in the belief that evidence drives change when communicated in ways that inform, persuade, and connect.